SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 ##### File name expansion

-filename expansion is perfomed using an utility/syntax known as glob.
+filename expansion expands strings containing wildcards to pathnames. filename expansion is perfomed using an utility/syntax known as glob.
-The process of filename expansion is also known as globbing. globbing recognizes wildcards, which expand to something else but their literal value. a word containing a wildcard is known as a pattern
+The process of filename expansion is also known as globbing. globbing recognizes wildcards. a wildcard is a character(s) that expand to something else but their literal value. a word containing a wildcard is known as a pattern

 In the file name expansion stage, bash scans each word for a pattern and replaces it with an alphabetically sorted list of filenames matching the pattern.